aneeshjain/restaurant-recommendation-react/README.md

+# Ravenous: Restaurant Recommendations Near You

+This React based web application uses the Yelp API to recommend restaurants near you.

+You can search using keywords and locations and also filter Top Rated, Most Reviewed and Best Matching restaurants.

+Please obtain your own Yelp API Key and replace it in the yelpAPI.js file to make this project work.

+You may also need to use this Proxy server to avoid CORS issues: https://cors-anywhere.herokuapp.com/corsdemo
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).